Can Kratom Help With Migraine Headache Pain?

 Kratom is also generally easier to get, as long as you live in a state where it’s legal.

 If you’re struggling with migraines or other headaches, kratom might help in a pinch.
-However, existing evidence suggests that long-term usage of kratom could lead to an increase in migraines.
+However, existing evidence suggests that long-term kratom usage could lead to increased migraines.

 Be careful to use it responsibly, and always buy from a reliable source.